In Colorado River talks, still no agreement about water cuts - Local News 8

 “The snow is great.
 It’s a godsend.
 But we’re in the midst of a 23-year drought,” Beaudreau said.
 He said states, Native American tribes and other water users recognized that it would be in no one’s interest to stall talks because of the winter’s healthy snowpack — which stands at 160% of the median in the Upper Colorado River Basin.

-In January, six of the seven U.S. states that rely on the Colorado River — Arizona, Nevada, New Mexico, Utah, Wyoming and Colorado — outlined how they would conserve significantly more water, but California disagreed with the approach.
-California, the largest user of the river’s water, released its own ideas a day later.
+In January, six of the seven U.S. states that rely on the Colorado River — Arizona, Nevada, New Mexico, Utah, Wyoming and Colorado — outlined how they would conserve significantly more water, but California disagreed with the approach and released its own ideas a day later.

 Both plans heeded a call last year from the U.S. Bureau of Reclamation, which operates the major dams in the river system, for states to propose how they would cut their water use by roughly 15% and 30% — in addition to existing water cuts agreed upon in recent years.
-Each achieve about 2 million acre-feet of cuts, which is closer to the 15% threshold.
+Each achieve about 2 million acre-feet of cuts, which is at the low end of the requested cuts.

 An acre-foot of water is roughly enough to serve 2 to 3 U.S. households annually.

-The lengthy environmental analysis released by the Biden administration on Tuesday explores both options, as well as a third option that includes taking no action.
+The lengthy environmental analysis released by the Biden administration explores both options, as well as a third that includes taking no action.
 States, tribes and other water users now have until May 30 to comment before federal officials announce their formal decision.

 Beaudreau gave no indication of whether the department prefers one approach over the other.